deltachat/deltachat-pages/es/help.md

 - As an alternative, you can also "Mute" a group - doing so means you get all messages and can still write, but are no longer notified of any new messages.

-# Encriptación {#encryption}
+# Encryption {#encryption}

-## ¿Delta Chat admite cifrado de extremo a extremo?
+## Does Delta Chat support end-to-end-encryption?

 - Yes.
 Delta Chat implements the Autocrypt Level 1 standard and can thus E2E-encrypt messages with other Autocrypt-capable apps.

-## Qué debo hacer para activar la encriptacin de extremo a extremo?
+## What do I have to do to activate the end-to-end-encryption?

 - Nada.